 - Finding Your Customers on Viber

 - Messaging Customers Using a Viber Business Account

 One of the first messaging apps, Viber launched in 2010 even before Line and Messenger.
 It is free to use and focuses more on calling compared to others.
 The VoIP feature called Viber Out, allows users to call mobile and landline numbers.

 In 2014, Rakuten acquired Viber for $900 million.
 At the time Viber had 300 million users compared with 1 billion today.
 Although only 260 million are active monthly.
 Viber's popularity is concentrated in Eastern Europe and Asia.

 There are three main panels in the Viber app.
-The Chats panel contains conversations with contacts, Viber Bots, and Viber Communities.
+The Chats panel contains conversations with contacts, Viber Business Accounts, and Viber Communities.
 Like Facebook Messenger, ads will occasionally be shown in the chats list.

 The Calls panel shows contacts and recent calls.
 Here users can add new contacts or invite friends to Viber.
 Using Viber Out the apps key feature, users can make calls to contacts through Viber or place calls to a contact phone number using credits.

 The More panel contains everything else like settings.
 It is also used to promote the Sticker Market.
 Although the Sticker Market is not as large as stickers on Line, the price for sticker packs is rather expensive.
 And of course to promote Viber Out.